-The supply schedule of Q Tokens is known, with a pre-determined number of Q Tokens minted with the genesis block of the Q Blockchain and a fixed amount of Q Tokens per block (block subsidy) being newly created indefinitely thereafter.
-This leads to a disinflationary supply schedule, where the rate of inflation decreases continuously and asymptotically approaches zero.
+A pre-determined number of Q Tokens is minted with the genesis block of the Q Blockchain and a fixed amount of Q Tokens per block (block subsidy) is newly created indefinitely thereafter.

 The price of a Q Token is not fixed or pegged but determined solely by supply and demand for the asset.
 Q Tokens fulfill a number of functions within Q to align incentives of the stakeholders of Q and secure the network.
 All fees and similar transactions within Q are paid with Q Tokens.